ljkaras/gaussian_scripts/README.md

 This repository serves as a central hub for a collection of scripts designed to streamline Gaussian calculations.
 It includes a python script for generating input files with selected keywords and two python scripts for extracting optimized Cartesian coordinates, which can be used to generate a new input file or exporting results to text files for publication.

 The easiest option to set up these scripts is to directly clone from the GitHub repository (the `git clone` command).
-Refer to Austin and Sierra's GitHub [instructions.](https://github.com/SigmanGroup/Git-Started)

 _To set up the scripts on the CHPC:_